mcilloni/mcilloni.github.io/_posts/2018-01-20-oh-god-why-NAT66.md

 ```

 What is shown in the snippet above is the default label table used by `getaddrinfo()`.
-As I suspected, a ULA address is labelled differently (6) than a global Unicast one (1), and, because the default behaviour specified by RFC 3484 is to prefer pairs of source-destination addresses with the same label, the IPv4 is picked over the IPv6 ULA every time.
+As I suspected, a ULA address is labeled differently (6) than a global Unicast one (1), and, because the default behaviour specified by RFC 3484 is to prefer pairs of source-destination addresses with the same label, the IPv4 is picked over the IPv6 ULA every time.
-Damn, I was so close to commiting the perfect crime.
+Damn, I was so close to committing the perfect crime.

 To make this mess finally functional, I had to make yet another ugly hack (as if NAT66 using ULAs wasn't enough), by setting a new label table in `gai.conf` that didn't make distinctions between addresses.